Powerline river crossings in the United Kingdom: Incidents

 The 430-ft high 275kV Tyne Crossing collapsed on 16 February 1962, on the same day there was the British highest wind speed of 177mph on Lowther Hill in south-west Scotland.

-The pylon at Jarrow crashed at 4am, and the pylon at East Howdon crashed at 5.20am.
+The pylon at Jarrow crashed at 4 a.m., and the pylon at East Howdon crashed at 5.20 a.m.
 The Jarrow pylon crashed onto oil pipes of the neighbouring Shell oil terminal.
 The North Eastern Electricity Board had planned a transmission line from Blyth to Teesside in 1958; Jarrow Borough Council wanted the cables to go underground.

 It was part of the 50-mile Blyth to Lackenby 275kV line.
 The transmission line was built around December 1961.
 The crossing was rebuilt from 4 November 1962.